The table summarises some reactions of metals in the reactivity series. Hydrogen is shown for comparison.

 Platinum is placed below gold in the reactivity series.
 Predict its reaction with dilute acids and explain your answer.

 Platinum will not react with dilute acids.
-Metals below hydrogen in the reactivity series do not react with dilute acids, and both gold and platinum are placed below hydrogen.
+Metals below hydrogen in the reactivity series do not react with dilute acids.
+Both gold and platinum are placed below hydrogen.